DevAbdulAlim/elearning/README.md

 - React: A JavaScript library for building user interfaces.
 - Material-UI: A popular React UI framework for creating beautiful and responsive designs.
-- [Add any other technologies used in your project]

 ## Getting Started